Bindi Irwin’s Grandpa Speaks Out About Being Banned From Her Wedding

 “After Bindi’s birthday celebration at Australia Zoo, we had a photo shoot organized to celebrate her turning 21.
 Just before we started the shoot, I took her to a special part of Australia Zoo to ask the girl of my dreams to become my wife.”

-The couple met in 2013 in Australia where Powell, and American, was visiting for a wakeboarding competition.
-While in the country, he visited the Australia Zoo, where Irwin was giving tours and that’s how the pair met.
-Powell explains that the two bonded right away, and have been together ever since.
-Powell moved to Australia in 2017 in order to be closer to Irwin and her family.
+The couple met in 2013 in Australia.
+Powell, an American, was visiting for a wakeboarding competition.
+While in the country Down Under, he visited the Australia Zoo where Irwin was giving tours.
+That’s how the pair met.
+Powell explained that the two bonded right away, and have been together ever since.
+Powell moved to Australia in 2017 so he could be close to Irwin and her family.